kedbin/relearn.ing/src/content/journal/entry-003.md

 But biology disagrees.

 If you look at the elite performers in any domain—from Roger Federer to a Fortune 500 CEO—you rarely find a Lone Wolf.
 You find a pack.
 You find a dense ecology of feedback loops, curated environments, and external regulators.
-The handwritten notes you provided ask a fundamental question: *"Why prevent yourself from growing because of social stigma?"*
+In my notes, I asked a fundamental question: *"Why prevent yourself from growing because of social stigma?"*

 The answer lies in **Unlearning** the idea that independence is strength.
 The **Relearn** is understanding that human performance is not an internal combustion engine fueled by willpower; it is a solar panel that draws energy from its environment.